Damages in Catastrophic Injury Cases

 Asheville’s Most Dangerous Roads, Part 2: Patton Avenue (VIDEO)

 In this series, Asheville Car Accident Lawyer Lakota R. Denton examines Asheville’s most dangerous roads and intersections, as outlined by data from the NC DOT.
-Attorney Denton urges drivers in Asheville to Slow Down, to help us keep Asheville safe and walkable for our citizens, children and pets.
+Attorney Denton urges drivers in Asheville to Slow Down, to help reduce the number of pedestrian accidents, ands keep Asheville safe and walkable for our citizens, children and pets and .

 Asheville’s Most Dangerous Roads, Part 1: Merrimon Avenue (VIDEO)